LOVE - SERVE - GROW

 "Working together for the good of all"

 At St Michael's, PSHE and RHE is taught in classes using the ‘Jigsaw’ scheme of work.
 Jigsaw covers a variety of themes termly including: ‘Being Me in My World’, ‘Healthy Me’ and ‘Dreams and Goals’.
 Themes are then further explored and reinforced in whole school, key-stage and class worships, alongside our Christian Values.
-Although British Values are not taught as discrete lessons, the relevant skills are taught throughout PSHE, as well as the wider curriculum.
-The relationships and health part of the curriculum (RHE) is taught in the classroom within our PSHE sessions, as well as in aspects of science, P.E., computing, in the playground and also in our whole school worships.
-If pupils require additional support, interventions by our ELSA team and resourced from Place2Be are offered.
+Although British Values are not taught as discrete lessons, the relevant skills are taught throughout PSHE, as well as the wider curriculum and within our worships.
+The relationships and health part of the curriculum (RHE) is taught in the classroom within our PSHE sessions, as well as in aspects of science, P.E., computing, in the playground and also in our whole school worships and restorative practice.

 Jigsaw is structured into 6 termly Puzzles (units) with the whole school studying the same Puzzle at the same time.
 Lessons are talk-based and are more informal than other lessons so as to encourage an open forum for discussion and are adapted to respond to the needs of the class.